peppertech/HOL2017/README.md

 ```

 >**NOTE**
 NPM v5 has known bugs that will cause the JET CLI tool to fail on installation.
-Make sure you are on an earlier version of NPM than 5.x
+Make sure you are on 5.6.x or an earlier version of NPM than 5.x alltogether.
 To check your NPM version, type: `npm --version`